valepalo88/javaAcademy/PITCHME.md

 ```

 ---

-### Characterization tests
+## Characterization tests

-A characterization test is a test that characterizes the
-**actual** behavior of a piece of code.

 +++

+### Charcaterization test

+A test that characterizes the **actual** behavior of a piece of code.

++++

-### Charcaterization tests
+### Charcaterization test

-The tests document the actual current behavior of the system.
+Document the actual current behavior of the system.
-Not what the system "should" do or what we think it should do.
+Not what the system should do, or what we think it should do.

 +++